Dr. Lindsay Anmuth

 Dr. Lindsay Anmuth earned a Doctorate in Combined-Integrated Clinical and School Psychology from the APA-accredited program at James Madison University, Harrisonburg, VA.
 Additionally, she obtained a Master’s degree in Clinical Mental Health Counseling and a Bachelor’s degree in Psychology and International Studies from Rowan University, Glassboro, NJ.

 Dr. Anmuth teaches her clients skills to gain insight, enhance self-reflection and self-awareness.
 She helps individuals identify and gain control of their thoughts, feelings, and behaviors and provides them with adaptive strategies to empower positive life changes.
-Dr. Anmuth collaborates with her clients and utilizes a warm, caring and authentic therapeutic style.
-She is an integrative psychotherapist and utilizes techniques from cognitive behavioral, acceptance and commitment, and emotion-focused therapies.
-She has completed the Gottman Method of Couples Therapy Level I training.
+Dr. Anmuth collaborates with her clients and utilizes a warm, genuine, caring and authentic therapeutic style.
+She is an integrative psychotherapist who utilizes techniques from cognitive behavioral, psychodynamic, acceptance and commitment, and emotion-focused therapies.
+She has completed the Gottman Method of Couples Therapy Level 1 training.

 Dr. Anmuth’s treatment specialties include: understanding and overcoming anxiety and depression, developing insight into one’s own behavioral patterns, processing trauma and symptoms of PTSD, developing skills in assertiveness, improving interpersonal and romantic relationships, and overcoming personality related issues.
 She also has a particular interest in helping her LGBTQ clients navigate the unique experiences they may face as sexual minorities.